How To Use The Extract Effect In After Effects In 6 Easy Steps (For Sky Replacement Or Separating Trees And Clouds From The Background)

 Below the histogram is a thin rectangular box that fades from black to white.

-In each corner, there are small squares which you can drag.
-The squares represents the values you can see below:
+In each corner, there are small squares that you can drag.
+The squares represent the values you can see below:

-You can fine-tune your selection individually for the Red, Green, and Blue channel as well as checking the alpha by clicking on the drop-down menu under Luminance:
+You can fine-tune your selection individually for the Red, Green, and Blue channels, and check the alpha by clicking on the drop-down menu under Luminance:

-You an also invert your selection by enabling invert:
+You can also invert your selection by enabling invert:

 4. Drag the Black Point square so that only the clouds are visible

-5. Insert the object you want to appear behind the clouds (but in front of the blue sky) by placing the layer between your base layer and the clouds layer
+5. Insert the object you want to appear behind the clouds (but in front of the blue sky) by placing the layer between your base layer and the cloud layer

 Now insert/create the object you want to appear behind the clouds but in front of the blue sky by placing the layer between your background footage (here: Base Footage) and the clouds layer (here: Base Clouds).

-For this example, I’ve chosen a UFO, but you can put in anything you want – for example, some simple text.
+I’ve chosen a UFO for this example, but you can include anything you want—some simple text.

 6. Set the White Softness to make a nice feathered edge on the clouds

-In this case it gives the nice effect that it looks like the UFO is emerging from the clouds.
+In this case, it gives a nice effect of the UFO emerging from the clouds.

-And that’s it, basically.
+And that’s it.
 The process is the same for sky replacements and dark areas of the image; except for dark areas, you set the White Point and White Softness instead.
 Here’s a quick rundown of the two:

-To avoid this, you’ll get the best result, if you can find a replacement sky, that is somewhat similar in color, lighting, and saturation to the one, you’re trying to replace.
-Or you at least try to color match the two backgrounds using color correction tools.
+To avoid this, you’ll get the best result if you find a replacement sky similar in color, lighting, and saturation to the one you’re trying to replace.
+You can also try to color-match the two backgrounds using color correction tools.

 You can try choking it with the Matte Choker, Refine Hard Matte, or Refine Soft Matte effects in After Effects (found under Effects and Presets -> Matte).

-Using the Refine Soft Matte tool can make dark trees semi-transparent for a cool eerie, and foggy look.
+The Refine Soft Matte tool can make dark trees semi-transparent for a cool, eerie, and foggy look.

-Sometimes I’ve had luck with using Multiply on the trees and then duplicating the layer.
+Sometimes, I’ve had luck using Multiply on the trees and duplicating the layer.
 Set the duplicated tree layer to the transparency of around 20-35% like so:

 You can also try placing the sky layer between your footage and a copy of your footage and then set the sky layer to Linear Burn and the track matte (TrkMat) to Luma Matte.